cgra21/news-analysis/README.md

-# political-analysis
+# News Analysis
-NLP Based Project for determining semantic using in political texts
+NLP Based Project for determining semantic using in news

-This is a project which will analyze the semantics present in political writing, and how those semantics determine which political leaning the writing is recieved as.

-It is designed to determine which parts of a political writing make it the political leaning it is.
-For example, is the way an article talks about firearms and the second amendement deterministic to it's writers political leaning?
-How so?
-What other parts of the writing are similar to this?
+This project will explore the language used in news, and whether or not publication has a larger effect on that language than topic or authorship alone.
+It will attempt to determine "what makes the news, the news"

 ## 0. Abstract